Can a tutor really help students? Yes, and no, especially if you know what you’re looking for.

 How Do You Find Help?

-Sussing out the problem is the first step towards helping your child, know what kind of help would most benefit your child is the second step.
+Sussing out the problem is the first step towards helping your child; knowing what kind of help would most benefit your child is the second step.
 There are typically two types of in-person tutoring — group tutoring, with multiple students working on the same subject matter, and individual tutoring where a tutor focuses on one student at a time.

 The good news is there are lots of options.
-Tutoring is expected to be a $1 billion dollar business in 2019 with over 3,000 tutoring businesses operating in the US.
+Tutoring is a billion-dollar business, with over 3,000 tutoring businesses operating in the US.
 These businesses are usually tutoring companies or “centers.”
 They cultivate instructors and offer regularly scheduled sessions that work families’ schedules.

 You can also try to find a private instructor.
 Your child’s school guidance counselor should have resources to explore if you feel outside help is needed.